 Salary and Benefits

-I worked in two Middle Eastern countries that typically pay some of the highest expat salaries around world.
+I worked in two Middle Eastern countries that typically pay some of the highest expat salaries around the world.
 My salary increased by 22% when I first started working in the Middle East.
-Like many other expats in the country, I received housing, utility, and transportation allowances, and health insurance benefits.
+Like many other foreign workers in the country, I received housing, utility, transportation allowances, and health insurance benefits.

 When you work abroad, you often have the opportunity to meet people from all over the world.
-Even if you work in a homogeneous country, you will still be able to interact with locals and a hand-full of foreigners who may serve as great networking connections for you.
+Even if you work in a homogeneous country, you will still be able to interact with locals and some foreigners who often serve as great networking connections for you.

-Either way, you will meet people that you generally would not come in contact with if you were living in your home country.
+Either way, you will meet people that you generally would not come in contact with otherwise.
 These connections can serve you well in many ways during your time overseas and beyond.
 I still have connections in every country that I lived in and even a few countries that I visited while living abroad.
 Most of them are amazing friendships that I cherish deeply.
-However, some of them serve in dual capacities as friends and career connections as these are people that I can call on for references, job opportunities, or business partnerships.
+However, some of them serve in dual capacities as friends and career connections.
+They are likewise individuals I can call on for references, job opportunities, or business partnerships.

 Working abroad will also aid you in your personal life beyond your career.
-It gives you a chance to dig deeper into self-discovery, self-improvement, and oftentimes self-actualization.
+It gives you a chance to dig deeper into self-discovery, self-improvement, and, oftentimes, self-actualization.
 Being abroad somehow gives you the opportunity to look at yourself in a whole new way.

 This forced me to spend quite a bit of time in meditation and introspection, which was necessary for my soul and spirit.
 My journey of self-discovery catapulted to a much higher level during this time in my life.
-Even after my three years in the country I continued to purposely take out quality time to focus on self-discovery and self-improvement as I transitioned to two different countries over a five-year span.
+Even after my three years in the country, I continued to purposely take out quality time to focus on self-discovery and self-improvement as I transitioned to two different countries over a five-year span.